DPotoyan/Chem324/content/Lec3-0.md

 As we  see the analog of classical kinetic operator is a second order partial differentiation.

-Whereas the  potential energy is has exactly the same appearance of a function of spatial coordinates.
+Whereas the  potential energy has exactly the same appearance of a function of spatial coordinates.